Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         for a large share of its entries, so treating them all as critical would page for every one of them.
 Default: warn
   -u, --url URL         URL of the WordPress site to scan.
+If not specified,
+                        it is taken from the `WP_HOME` or `WP_SITEURL` constant of the installation below --path, which only works where the installation pins them and the configuration file is readable.
 Example:
                         `--url=https://www.example.com`
   -v, --verbose         Makes this plugin verbose during the operation.
 Useful
                         for debugging and seeing what is going on under the